 Making sure that you adhere to the rules surrounding Planning Permission when choosing a location for your cabin.
-If you have chosen a corner log cabin, they can fit beautifully into the tighter areas of your garden, or if you have a chalet-style cabin you might want it to be more of a centrepiece for the bottom of the garden.
+If you have chosen a corner log cabin, they can fit beautifully into the tighter areas of your garden.
+Or if you have a chalet-style cabin, you might want it to be more of a centrepiece for the bottom of the garden.

 2. Choose your base type

-When deciding on your log cabin’s location, you can also have a think about what kind of base you will be installing it onto.
-A log cabin can be built onto concrete, paving slabs, decking, or a great alternative- Rapid Grids.
+When deciding on your log cabin’s location, you also need to think about what kind of base you will be installing it onto.
+A log cabin can be built on concrete, paving slabs, decking, or a great alternative- RapidGrids.

-A flat and level concrete base is the ideal log cabin foundation, but if you already have a paved or decked area that you want to place your cabin, that is also a great idea.
+A flat and level concrete base is the ideal log cabin foundation.
+But if you already have a paved or decked area that you want to place your cabin, that is also a great idea.
 With any base, the most important thing is that it is flat, square and one hundred percent level.

 There is no need to add a run-off of any kind.